Disentangling representations of retinal images with generative models: Introduction

-\begin{itemize} \item[1.]
+In this work, we close the gap of missing generative disentangled representation learning in conjunction with high-quality image generation in the domain of fundus images.
+Our contributions are threefold \begin{itemize} \item[1.]
 Disentangling latent subspaces in a state-of-the-art generative adversarial model with a disentanglement loss based on distance correlation. \item[2.]
 Developing a method that jointly optimizes for disentanglement and controllable high-resolution image generation end-to-end. \item[3.]
 Conducting extensive analysis on the effectiveness of our disentanglement loss using both quantitative and qualitative measures to evaluate disentanglement, image quality, and controllable image generation. \end{itemize}